grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 So perhaps another way of explaining the historical update problem is that it *is* possible, but the datapoint must specify a _time interval_.
-This is something that neither RRDTool or Graphite authors have considered (or any other tool I know of, for that matter).
+This is something that neither RRDTool or Graphite currently support, even though it'd be a very useful feature in my opinion.

 [1] Perhaps the biggest misconception about time series is that it is a series of data points.
 What time series represent is _continuous_ rather than _descrete_, i.e. it's the line that connects the points that matters, not the specific points themselves, they are just samples at semi-random intervals that help define the line.
+And as we know, a line cannot be defined by a single point.